seleniumbase/SeleniumBase/README.md

 <br />
 </p>

-📊 <a href="https://github.com/seleniumbase/SeleniumBase/"><b translate="no">SeleniumBase</b></a> is a complete framework for browser automation and testing with Python and <a href="https://docs.pytest.org/en/latest/how-to/usage.html">pytest</a>.
-Includes stealth options and other advanced features.

-🐙 Stealth modes: <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/uc_mode.md">UC Mode</a> and <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/ReadMe.md"><b>CDP Mode</b></a> can bypass bot-detection, handle CAPTCHAs, and call methods from the <a href="https://chromedevtools.github.io/devtools-protocol/" translate="no">Chrome Devtools Protocol</a>.
-CDP Mode includes <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/playwright/ReadMe.md"><b><span translate="no">Stealthy Playwright Mode</span></b></a>, which makes Playwright stealthy.
+🐙 <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/ReadMe.md"><b>CDP Mode</b></a> bypasses bot-detection and handles CAPTCHAs by driving the browser directly through the <a href="https://chromedevtools.github.io/devtools-protocol/" translate="no">Chrome DevTools Protocol</a>.
+Includes <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/playwright/ReadMe.md"><b><span translate="no">Stealthy Playwright Mode</span></b></a>, which extends these advanced anti-detection patches to Playwright scripts.

 📚 The [SeleniumBase/examples/](https://github.com/seleniumbase/SeleniumBase/tree/master/examples) folder includes over 100 ready-to-run examples.
 Examples that start with `test_` or end with `_test.py`/`_tests.py` are specifically designed to run with `pytest`.
 Other examples run directly with raw `python` (those files generally start with `raw_` to avoid confusion).